 Are you relatively strong?

 You often hear things such as “they’re really strong pound-for-pound” or “strong for their weight class”.
-Is this something we should focus on?
-And if so, when, how, and who should?
+Is this something some of us should focus on?
+And if so, when and how, and who should?
 Let’s have a look at strength relative to bodyweight.

 Relative strength and competitive lifting